 Freshman students participate in the required First Year Experience (FYE) Advising Program.
 Sophomores who have chosen a major, and all juniors and seniors are assigned by their academic department to a faculty adviser in the student’s area of interest.
 Sophomore students who have not selected and declared a major are assigned to the Academic Advising Center and work with a professional adviser.
 Students are expected to meet with their faculty or professional adviser or a designated department representative prior to registering for the subsequent term.
 Students are expected to complete and file a plan for completing their chosen degree program by the time they have completed 45 units or within their first term of enrollment at Towson if they are entering or re-entering the University with more than 45 units.

 Lecture Hall, 410-704-2472

-The Academic Advising Center coordinates several programs including the First-Year Experience Advising Program, New Student Registration for Freshman and Transferring Students, and Advising for Open Majors.
+The Academic Advising Center coordinates several programs including the First-Year Experience Advising Program, New Student Registration for Freshman, the Transferring Student Advising Program, Advising for Open/Deciding Majors, the Academic Intervention Program for students on academic warning, and the Academic Renewal Program for students on academic probation.
 The Academic Advising Center also supports faculty advisers who work with students across the university in their respective academic departments.
 The Academic Advising Center serves as a clearinghouse for information about the university’s policies, procedures, and requirements.